 The Dodge Charger Daytona was an evolution of the Dodge Charger 500.
 That earlier Charger 500 had some key aerodynamic enhancements like a modified front grille and flush rear backglass to help it slip through the air.

-The initial Charger 500 didn’t see much track time before Dodge engineers took what they learned in the wind tunnel and cranked it to 11 to create the Charger Daytona.
+So they took what they learned in the wind tunnel and cranked it to 11 to create the Charger Daytona.
 In addition to the signature nose and wing, the Daytona features other aerodynamic upgrades, including reverse air extractor scoops above a pair of cutouts on each fender to mitigate lift.

 All told, it was Bobby Isaac, driving a Dodge Charger Daytona, who took the 1970 NASCAR points championship.